lealbaugh/jvns-redesign/source/_posts/2014-05-28-anonymous-talk-submission-equals-amazing.markdown

 they were confident they'd be judged fairly on the merits of their proposal.

+> Thank you so much for [anonymizing everything]!
+It's a relief to
+> know that I wasn't picked for gender, race, age, or anything like
+> that.

 I would happily do anonymous review again.
 It was great.

 ### Outreach to women.